 Claiming Sanctuary

 The tradition of welcoming strangers is hard-coded into many faiths.
-This is especially true of Christianity, a fact which which makes the widespread network of UK churches an exciting resource for Wayfarers seeking shelter (regardless of spiritual orientation).
+This is especially true of Christianity, a fact which which makes the widespread network of UK churches an exciting resource for pilgrims seeking shelter (regardless of spiritual orientation).

 One of the safest places to sleep in a churchyard, energetically, is beside the East Wall.
 This is nearest to the altar, and I like to imagine a church like a bar magnet, and the pattern of iron-filings as the safe spots around it.
 But that’s just me.
 Feel your own way.

 Two Bible verses offer the appropriate kung-fu for claiming Sanctuary.
 It may be worth learning them.
 The first is generic but strong: “Come, you that are are weary and heavily burdened, and take rest in me” (Matt 11:28).
 The second seems designed for porch sleeping: “I would rather be a doorkeeper in the house of my God than dwell in the tents of the wicked.”
 (Psalms 8:10).
-(This would however be an excellent name for a campsite: The Tents of the Wicked).
+(This would be an excellent name for a campsite: The Tents of the Wicked).

-Sleep neatly, without spreading too much untidiness about, so if someone arrive before you wake, it won’t look like you have moved in.
+Sleep neatly, without spreading too much untidiness about, so if someone arrives before you wake, it won’t look like you have moved in.
 Set an alarm to rise before visitors.
 Pack up swiftly, and clear away all marks of your presence.
 Leave the place better than you found it.
 Try to sign the guestbook, and offer a song of thanks.
-Prayer is often seen as the preserve of religion, but asking the Universe to bless whoever works in a place is not aligned to a particular faith, any more than making a wish when you blow out a birthday candle.
+Prayer is often seen as the preserve of religion, but asking the Universe to bless a place is not aligned to a particular faith, any more than making a wish when you blow out a birthday candle.
 So wish places well, and leave them echoing with your good intentions.

 You may also wish to make a donation to the church before leaving.
 I like to leave coins in the shape of the Pisces fish.
 An individual church is not funded by the organised Church, but the other way around.
 Each tiny church must pay many thousands of pounds to be part of the organisation.
-And they must also fund their own repairs.
+They must also fund their own repairs.
 So chip in and help out.
 Many of our little churches are only just hanging on…

 north-stoke.jpg